-84. [REDACTED] travelled to the Kalangoï area around August 2013, where Yekatom, who had already been at this location for some time [REDACTED], was organising Anti-Balaka elements,200 training them together with Freddy Ouandjio and Habib Beina,201 and equipping them with weapons202.
-Yekatom's group consisted of 3,000 persons at a certain point.203

-85. Yekatom indicated that the purpose of the training was to 'kill Muslims and Selekas'.204 Moreover, in preparation for the 5 December 2013 Attack, Yekatom instructed his elements to, inter alia, 'kill Selekas and Muslims, even Central African Republic Selekas', 'attack the Muslims and break their houses', 'go to PK5 and find the Muslims and Seleka', and to 'destroy the Muslims [sic] houses so they will go back to their country'.205
+- 84. Witness P-1339 explains that he travelled to the Kalangoï area around August 2013, where Yekatom, who had already been at this location for some time prior to the Witness' arrival, was organising Anti-Balaka elements, training them together with Freddy Ouandjio and Habib Beina, and equipping them with weapons.
+Yekatom's group consisted of 3,000 persons at a certain point. - 85.
+Yekatom indicated that the purpose of the training was to 'kill Muslims and Selekas'.
+Moreover, in preparation for the 5 December 2013 Attack, Yekatom instructed his elements to, inter alia, 'kill Selekas and Muslims, even Central African Republic Selekas', 'attack the Muslims and break their houses', 'go to PK5 and find the Muslims and Seleka', and to 'destroy the Muslims [sic] houses so they will go back to their country'.